Advanced Mobile Phone System: Cloning

 In the 1990s, an epidemic of "cloning" cost the cellular carriers millions of dollars.
 An eavesdropper with specialized equipment could intercept a handset's ESN (Electronic Serial Number) and MDN or CTN (Mobile Directory Number or Cellular Telephone Number).
 The Electronic Serial Number, a 12-digit number sent by the handset to the cellular system for billing purposes, uniquely identified that phone on the network.
 The system then allowed or disallowed calls and/or features based on its customer file.
-A person intercepting an ESN/MDN pair could clone the combination onto a different phone and use it in other areas for making calls without paying.
+A person intercepting an ESN/MDN pair could clone the combination onto a different phone and use it in other areas to make calls without paying.

 Cellular phone cloning became possible with off-the-shelf technology in the 1990s.
-Would-be cloners required three key items :
+Would-be cloners required three key items: